microsoft/vscode-docs/docs/editor/vscode-web.md

 There are also extensions that run in the browser with partial support only.
 A good example is a language extension that [restricts its support](/docs/nodejs/working-with-javascript.md#partial-intellisense-mode) to single files or the currently opened files.

+### File system API

+Edge and Chrome today support the [File System API](https://developer.mozilla.org/docs/Web/API/File_System_Access_API), allowing web pages to access the local file system.
+If your browser does not support the File System API, you cannot open a folder locally, but you can open files instead.

-### Browser support
+### Browser setup and support

 You can use VS Code for the Web in Chrome, Edge, Firefox, and Safari.

 Webviews might appear differently or have some unexpected behavior in Firefox and Safari.
 You can view issue queries in the VS Code GitHub repo to track issues related to specific browsers, such as with the [Safari label](https://github.com/microsoft/vscode/labels/safari) and [Firefox label](https://github.com/microsoft/vscode/labels/firefox).

-### File system API

-Edge and Chrome today support the [File System API](https://developer.mozilla.org/docs/Web/API/File_System_Access_API), allowing web pages to access the local file system.
-If your browser does not support the File System API, you cannot open a folder locally, but you can open files instead.
+There are additional browser configuration steps you may take when working with VS Code in a browser.

-### Opening new tabs and windows
+**Opening new tabs and windows**

 In certain cases, you may need to open a new tab or window while working in VS Code for the Web.
 VS Code might ask you for permission to access the clipboard when reading from it.
 Depending on your browser, you may grant access to the clipboard or otherwise allow for pop-up windows in different ways: